twilsonco/OpenPilotSiriShortcuts/README.md

 ## Go to recent

 * Similar to *Go to favorites*, but you'll choose from a list of recent locations
-* This shortcut just calls *Navigate with OpenPilot* without proving a location, causing it to run in recent location mode
+* This shortcut just calls *Navigate with OpenPilot* without providing a location, causing it to run in recent location mode
 * *Inspired by BitNotFound#5466 on Discord*